Spread Of Ebola In Congo A 'Game Changer'

 The Congolese government says it is providing free health care in all of the affected health zones.

-And Ministry of Health officials say epidemiologists are working to identify those who may have come in contact with suspected cases, while workers are monitoring people's movement along regional water and land routes.
+Ministry of Health officials say epidemiologists are working to identify those who may have come in contact with suspected cases, while workers are monitoring people's movement along regional water and land routes.

 Mbandaka is located by the banks of the Congo River and serves as a vital travel hub.

-WHO is deploying around 30 Ebola experts to the outbreak zone and says they will work with locals "to engage with communities on prevention and treatment and the reporting of new cases."
+WHO is deploying about 30 Ebola experts to the outbreak zone and says they will work with locals "to engage with communities on prevention and treatment and the reporting of new cases."

 Most Ebola cases are spread through person-to-person transmission, according to the WHO.
 People can become infected with bodily fluids or secretions — like blood, stool, saliva or semen — if they enter the body through broken skin or a mucous membrane.
 As a result, health workers and family members of infected people are at higher risk of infection.